Have questions about insurance coverage and reimbursement?

 The amount of money you'll pay each month for Victoza®, called your co-pay, depends on your insurance plan.
 To find out what your co-pay will be, have your prescription card or medical card handy and visit our Co-pay Calculator.

-You can activate your Victoza® Instant Savings Card in just a few steps.
+You can activate your Victoza® Savings Card in just a few steps.
 If you don’t have a card, it’s easy to get one.

 What if I have trouble paying for my medication?